+44 7903 674 709

 Penny has over 12 years of architectural administrative experience, having previously worked for Richmond International, PRP, BDP and UNIT Architects before joining Haptic in May 2015.

-Madeleine sits on the National Infrastructure Commission’s Young Professionals Panel and is a 5th year technical tutor at Oxford Brookes University.
-She has lectured at the University of Sheffield and the University of London, run various masterclasses for the Sorrell Foundation’s National Art & Design Saturday Club, and taught on the AA Summer School for a number of years.
+Madeleine sits on the National Infrastructure Commission’s Young Professionals Panel and is a professional practice tutor at the Architectural Association.
+She has lectured at the University of Sheffield and the University of London and runs masterclasses for the Sorrell Foundation’s National Art & Design Saturday Club.
 Madeleine trained at the Architectural Association and the University of Sheffield.

 Prior to joining Haptic, Ioannis’ keen interest in sculpture and photography led him to pursue an interdisciplinary career, working in Basel for F.A.B., Barcelona for EMBT-Miralles Tagliabue, and London for Piercy and Company and Adjaye Associates.
 This has allowed him to gain experience across many typologies, including residential, office, leisure, infrastructure, cultural, healthcare and urban regeneration projects both in the UK and internationally.